 Brooke Gorsica’s first RYLA was in 2017 where she served as a cinematographer to document Rotary Youth Leadership Awards' conference.
 Since then, she has deepened her involvement with RYLA by being a Small Group Leader and has been a Rotaractor since 2020.
 She graduated from George Mason University in May of 2019 with her Bachelors from Mason’s College of Visual and Performing Arts with concentrations in Film & Media Studies / Event Technical Production.
 Brooke is currently a multimedia designer & an event technician in Hudson County, NJ.

 David Edelstein's connection with Rotary International has taken many forms in many different locations over the last decade.
-He attended the Rotary Youth Leadership Awards as a high school junior in 2014, returned to lead RYLA 7490 each year since 2016, served as the Vice President of the Rotaract Club of Syracuse University in its first full year of existence, is a repeat speaker at Rotary Club meetings, is an active volunteer in District 7150, currently serves as President of the Rotaract Club of Leadership & Service and also, of course, is an active volunteer for many service projects.
+He attended the Rotary Youth Leadership Awards as a high school junior in 2014, returned to lead RYLA 7490 each year since 2016, served as the Vice President of the Rotaract Club of Syracuse University in its first full year of existence, is a repeat speaker at Rotary Club meetings, currently serves as President of the Rotaract Club of Leadership & Service and also, of course, is an active volunteer for many service projects.
 David has also connected with other Rotary Districts and RYLA programs across the United States and internationally, including observing RYLA 5330 in southern California and connecting with Districts 6980 and 6930 in Florida, 5020 and 5030 in Washington State and western Canada, 7150 and 7170 in central New York, 7910 in central Massachusetts and 5650 in Nebraska.
 David has recruited, organized, trained and motivated teams that have successfully led multiple international leadership and service programs he coordinated.
 David says the connections he has made through RI and the values and lessons he has learned from RYLA have positively impacted his life in more ways than can be counted.
 Rotary truly does open opportunities.
 Rotary does connect the world.
 You can be the inspiration.
 What you do does matter.
-David now works as a professional broadcaster as the Sports Director at WUTR/WFXV/WPNY TV in Utica, NY, where he covers high school, college and professional sports.
+David now works as a professional broadcaster as a Sports Anchor/Reporter at WJTV-TV in Jackson, MS, where he covers high school, college and professional sports.

 Gab Varano is so grateful to be able to work with such a passionate and talented group of leaders to help teach others the value of service and leadership.
 RYLA changed her life.
 She attended the program in 2016 and returned in 2018 to help facilitate it – and it sounds cheesy – but she learned so much about who she is and who she wants to be as a leader and as a human being.
 You are all young leaders, so take advantage of every opportunity you have to develop into who you want to be, too.
 RYLA is different for everyone, but the knowledge you can gain and the lessons you can learn are absolutely endless.
 What you do with that information is up to you – she hopes you chose to share it, just as all of the people who worked on RYLA University are sharing it with you.
 Gab will be graduating from Hofstra University in May 2021 with a Bachelor's degree in Journalism and minors in Philosophy and Mass Media Studies.